Today’s internet searchers are savvy: they know there’s a lot of BS out there.

 79. Buzzsumo

-Buzzsumo is a content marketing web app that allows you to see which content is getting the most Twitter, Facebook and Pinterest engagement across the web.
-It’s a paid tool, but it does let you input a few queries for free to try it out.
+Buzzsumo is a content marketing web app that allows you to see which content is getting the most Twitter, Facebook, and Pinterest engagement across the web.
+It’s a paid tool but offers users a seven-day free trial to test the app.

 80. Moz